 [Section 36M inserted by No. 42 of 2002 s.
 15.]

 36N.
-Notice and payment of levy payable on State land
+Levy on land owned by State etc., notice of etc.

 Despite any other provision of this Part, the FES Commissioner may give notice of the assessment of, and may accept payment of, the levy payable on any land owned by the State, or a State agency or instrumentality, in accordance with arrangements agreed between the Treasurer and the FES Commissioner.